Canadian Light Rail Vehicle: Decline

-Row of retired CLRVs and ALRVs at the Leslie Barns.
+Line of retired CLRVs and ALRVs at the Leslie Barns.
 Note that CLRV 4102 (retired 2017) is missing parts.

 The CLRV and ALRV cars began being retired from service as the Flexity low-floor streetcars arrived and began service.
 A TTC report in 2015 projected that the last of the older-model vehicles would be retired by 2024.
 By January 2017, only 170 of the 200 CLRVs and ALRVs could be put into service because of the extra maintenance they required.

 In 2016, the TTC proposed using 30 to 40 ALRVs to supplement Flexity streetcars until 2024 to address increased ridership until 60 more low-floor streetcars could be ordered.
 By September 2018, the CLRV fleet had so deteriorated that the TTC indicated they intended to use ALRVs to supplement some rush-hour services on the busier streetcar lines intended to be operated with CLRVs only.
 The ALRV fleet was sidelined between February and April 2019.
 In May, the TTC ran the ALRV fleet for 926 km, during which time one ALRV had a failure in its compressed air system.
 In mid-2019, the remaining ALRV fleet (about 6 or 7 vehicles) remained on standby as spare vehicles for supplemental service.

 By June 23, 2019, Flexity Outlook streetcars had fully replaced CLRVs on route 501 Queen between Neville Park Loop and Humber Loop.
 CLRVs continued to serve the route between Humber Loop and Long Branch Loop (operated as a separate branch of route 501) until Flexity streetcars had fully replaced them by September 1, 2019.

 The last day of operation for the ALRVs was September 2, 2019.
 On that date, ALRVs 4204 and 4207 made commemorative last runs during the afternoon along Queen Street between Russell Carhouse (Queen and Greenwood) and Wolseley Loop (Bathurst and Queen) with free rides to mark the occasion.

 In September 2019, 44 CLRVs were in service.
 In that month, only routes 506 Carlton and 511 Bathurst were using them.